leechunyen/docker_debian12_Xfce4_vnc_with_audio/README.md

 **Troubleshooting**
   - Port Conflicts: If you encounter port issues, ensure no other services are using the ports you've chosen.
   - VNC Connection Issues: Check your VNC password and try restarting the container if connectivity persists.
+  - Audio Latency: If you encounter audio delay, you can restart the audio server by running `audio_server restart` in the terminal.

 ## License
   This project is licensed under the MIT License, see the [LICENSE](LICENSE) file for details.